uipath-certification/uipath-certification.github.io/_posts/2021-06-07-community-vs-enterprise-uipath-studio.md

 ### References that you might want to have a look at :
 *  <a href="https://www.rpacertified.com/2021/06/07/old-uipath-studio-versions.html"> Older UiPath versions </a>
-*  <a href="https://www.rpacertified.com/2020/11/11/debug-manage-packaged-version.html"> Find UiPath version </a>
+*  <a href="https://www.rpacertified.com/2020/11/11/debug-manage-packaged-version.html"> Finding current UiPath version </a>

 #### Where to find out more?